LeoVelosa/COVID19-Dashboard/README.md

 App contains the html, css, and typescript of the website.
 App mostly contains either cards, graphs, or pages on the website.
 Pages will host multiple cards or a single website, and cards just hold some form of information.
 Cards will typically draw some form of information from somewhere, the most common place being firebase firestore.
 If a card or webpage is drawing data from somewhere (dynamically) you can look in the FILENAME.component.ts file, where there will be a declare function at the top of the page.
 This declare function is getting a function from a file in javaStuff and calling it from within the typescript file.
 The FILENAME.component.css contains CSS, which is what is used to format things on the page or card.
 FILENAME.component.html contains the HTML of the page, which is code which is used to make the page itself.
 FILENAME.component.spec.ts files are for unit tests for individual components.
 There are 15 individual files: avalibilityDropDownCard, card, eligibilityDropDownCard, jand-j, listof-comorbidities, moderna, nav, pfizer, publications, pubmed-drop-down-card, pubmeddata, pubmeddropdown, vaccine-page, vaccinedata, and vaccinetypedata.

 ### AvalibilityDropDownCard
-This is a card that has a drop down menu for the vaccine avalibilty tweets in Florida counties.
+This is a card that has a drop down menu for the vaccine availability tweets in Florida counties.
 This is hosted on the vaccine-page.
-Drop down cards were made seperately for formatting the drop down itself, as it wasn't working well by putting it into Card.
+Drop down cards were made separately for formatting the drop down itself, as it wasn't working well by putting it into Card.
 ### Card
-This is a generic card that we use to put in whatever data in.
+This is a generic card that we use to put whatever data in.
 This includes, tweets, graphs and youtube videos.
-This is a card that is hosted on vaccine-page and on publicatons.
+This is a card that is hosted on vaccine-page and on publications.
 ### EligibilityDropDownCard
 This is a card that has a drop down menu for the vaccine eligibility tweets in Florida counties.
 This is hosted on the vaccine-page.
 Drop down cards were made seperately for formatting the drop down itself, as it wasn't working well by putting it into Card.
 ### Jand-j